whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

 [Naav](https://deckrobot.com) - Project management software called Naav is designed with the user's convenience in mind.
-Naav is the ideal pro...
+Naav is the ideal pro…

 2023-05-05T23:52:07.238Z